 Combining all this with AI systems, the possibilities are immense.

 With all this data being transmitted and shared all over the internet, so too does the risk of losing our privacy.

-Meaning we all need to be more aware of making strong passwords, managing your network, using VPNs, encryption and firewalls.
+Meaning that we all need to be more aware of making strong passwords, managing our network, and using VPNs, encryption and firewalls.

-Also using reliable manufactures of IoT devices is an equally important consideration.
-Is the manufacture actively working to protect you from potential risks?
-Do they have customer support and do you or your IT department understand how to manage these devices and prevent against the possible risks?
+Also, using reliable manufacturers of IoT devices is an equally important consideration.
+Is the manufacturer actively working to protect you from potential risks?
+Do they have customer support, and do you or your IT department understand how to manage these devices and prevent the possible risks?

 There are new opportunities to improve our cities and lifestyles.
-There are new ways to improve business, operations and to serve our communities.
-Meaning new business opportunities, new products and services, and this will translate directly into new employment for those who have the know-how.
+New ways to improve business and operations and to serve our communities.
+This means new business opportunities, products and services, and this will translate directly into new employment for those with the know-how.